SPECIALIST FOURTH CLASS LAURENCE F. PITCHER; U.S. ARMY

 NORWALK FIGHTS ON IN RAIN AND MUD

-“The rain and the mud have been unbelievable,” said Army Specialist Four Lawrence F. Pitcher, of Norwalk, “but we’re getting the job done.”
+“The rain and the mud have been unbelievable,” said Army Specialist Four Lawrence F. Pitcher of Norwalk, “but we’re getting the job done.”
 Specialist Pitcher, 20, son of Mrs. Elizabeth Gero, 26 Franklin Street, is a communications specialist in an engineer platoon that was airlifted into the midst of hostile territory to do repair work on a badly needed airfield near Dak Seang, Vietnam.
-Specialist Pitcher entered the Army in October 1966, completed basic training at Fort Gordon, George, and was stationed at Fort Bragg, North Carolina, before arriving in Vietnam in August 1967.
+Specialist Pitcher entered the Army in October 1966, completed basic training at Fort Gordon [Fort Eisenhower as of 2023], Georgia, and was stationed at Fort Bragg [Fort Liberty as of 2023], North Carolina, before arriving in Vietnam in August 1967.
 He holds the Purple Heart Medal.
 The specialist attended Brien McMahon High School and was employed by Fluted Paper Products before entering the Army.

 END